Whole Wheat Hamburger Buns

 Instructions

-- Turn the dough out onto a floured surface and knead into a smooth ball.
-Set in a lightly oiled bowl, turning once to coat the surface of the dough.
-Cover with plastic wrap and set aside to rise until doubled in volume (1 - 1½ hours).
+- Put the dough into a lightly oiled bowl, turning once to coat the surface of the dough.
+Cover with plastic wrap and set aside to rise until doubled in volume (1 – 1½ hours).

 - Cover the sheet pan and allow the rolls to rise until almost doubled in size (about 1 hour).
 Press a roll with your finger.
 If it springs right back it’s not ready, if the dent slowly fills in the rolls are ready to bake.